About this Module

 The target field values are compared with the source field values to generate recommendations.

 Example: In the case of the People to People type of recommendation you can select any people fields.
-Similarly in the case of People to Session or People to Sponsor type of recommendations you can select any field from sessions or sponsors for recommendations respectively with the most common ones, for both, being name, description, tags, etc.
+Similarly in the case of People to Sessions or People to Sponsors type of recommendations you can select any field from sessions or sponsors for recommendations respectively with the most common ones, for both, being name, description, tags, etc.

 Similar to Field Value, this can be used in situations where you want to recommend some specific source value to some specific target value.
 You can specify the target value in this text field.